 Department of Education’s “Gainful Employment” Rules

-Of the regulations that are hurting for-profit colleges, the new “Gainful Employment” Rules that has been established by the Department of Education is among the most influential.
+Of the regulations that are hurting for-profit colleges, the new “Gainful Employment” Rules that have been established by the Department of Education are among the most influential.
 The name says it all in that these new regulations require that an institution that handles degree and certificate programs improves their programs so that the students will be able to find gainful employment after they graduate and that protections are put in place to deal with fraud, abuse, and waste.

 These rules are for both nonprofits and for-profits.
 But, in most instances, they are targeting the for-profits.
 The administration is putting together a task force that will investigate these issues while protecting consumers.
 Schools that do not meet these standards will no longer be able to get federal students loans for their students.
 Often, this means that they cannot operate any longer.